-A Ray Davies song at #17 for drummer Honey Lantree and friends, while a new Kinks single, 'Set Me Free', is named as Disc of the Week.
+A Ray Davies song (from the 'Kinda Kinks' LP) is at #17 for drummer Honey Lantree and friends, while a new Kinks single, 'Set Me Free', is named as Disc of the Week.

 |Wonderful World||Herman's Hermits|

 |Long Live Love||Sandie Shaw|